Microsoft Releases New Tool To Get More Distros on Windows - Slashdot

 Running a general purpose OS on top of a general purpose OS is just a waste.
 Virtualise, and make the hypervisor be the "OS", the only thing that actually needs to integrate with the hardware whatsoever.

-I have no idea.
-The target audience for this already knows running Linux natively will get them a much more robust environment than Microsoft's goofy non-POSIX compliant OS.

-If anything, it's the other way around.
-Linux is the main OS, and Windows is relegated to a safe little VM that only gets started when absolutely necessary, then shut down ASAP.

-Linux is First-Class (Score:3, Insightful)
+Linux is First-Class (Score:4, Insightful)

 Re: (Score:2)